GujjuBhai: Most Wanted: Production

 Pen India Pvt Ltd entered the Gujarati cinema by producing the film.

 Ishaan Randeria, son of Siddarth Randeria, wrote the story, screenplay and directed the film.
-The film also stars Siddarth Randeria and Jimit Trivedi as father and son.
+The film also stars Siddarth Randeria and Jimit Trivedi as the father and son.
 The film was shot in Ahmedabad in February 2017.
-Some parts of the film was shot in Bhujia Fort in Bhuj, Kutch.
+Some parts of the film were shot in Bhujia Fort in Bhuj, Kutch.

 Soundtrack

-Advait Nemlekar, Parth Bharat Thakkar, Sagar Desai directed the music and lyrics are written by Niren Bhatt.
+Advait Nemlekar, Parth Bharat Thakkar, Sagar Desai directed the music and the lyrics are written by Niren Bhatt.
 The first song of the film, "Sar Sar Ke" by Aditya Gadhvi and Riya Shah was released on YouTube on 2 January 2016.

 Release

-The film was initially slated for release on 19 January 2018 but was delayed to 23 February 2018 to avoid clash with Padmaavat and Pad Man.
+The film was initially slated for release on 19 January 2018 but was delayed to 23 February 2018 to avoid clashes with Padmaavat and Pad Man.

 Reception

 The film was opened to positive reviews.
 Cinemawalla of Desh Gujarat praised the performances and production but criticised the story and length.
 Shruti Jambekar of The Times of India rated it four out of five and praised the comedy and dialogues.
 Shubham Dwivedi of NewsFolo criticised the film for its story and gags.

 In first two weeks, the film collected ₹ 10 crore on the box office.